 - Children are invited to join sessions for their own age group only

 - Open air activities are always subject to change

 - No alcohol is permitted for under 18s – except at your own accommodation with parental permission and supervision

 Yes: this is especially popular on Sunday mornings when they can join the worship and communion.
-Just ask them to park in the main car park and sign in and out at reception.
+Just ask them to park in the main car park and sign in and out at Reception.
 Local regulations do not permit visitors to use the swimming pool and we can't admit visiting children to our children's and youth sessions.

-Our bungalow, Le Printemps is ideal for wheelchair users, with a specially adapted bathroom.
-We have a fully adapted mobile home, the Beechwood, which includes a ramp to the balcony and a layout that is suited to wheelchair users.
-Ask our Customer Services team for more info.
+Our bungalow Le Printemps is ideal for wheelchair users, with a specially adapted bedroom and bathroom.
+We have two fully adapted mobile homes, the Beechwoods, which include a ramp to the decking and a layout that is suited to wheelchair users.
 We also have accessible toilets and showers in our main building, swimming pool complex and one amenity block.
 For more information, see our accessibility page.

 The pool is open from mid morning to around 7pm daily.

 Money – where can we change our currency? #